vincentnam/docker_datalake/README.md

 -------------------

-(Future) scientific interest group neOCampus (funder of the internship at the initiative of the project):
+Scientific interest group neOCampus (funder of the internship at the initiative of the project):

 A group of laboratories, organizations and industrialists to build the campus of the future